Or search by topic

 The interactive provides instant feedback and in 2 player mode students can challenge a friend to beat their score.

 Start the lesson by asking students what they know about angles, and collect together ideas such as names of angles (acute, obtuse, reflex, right-angled) and landmark angles (90 degrees, 180 degrees, 270 degrees, 360 degrees).

 Draw acute, obtuse and reflex angles on the board and ask students to estimate their size.
 Encourage justification for estimates.

-What angles are easy to draw?
+Which angles are easy to estimate?

 What strategies can you use to improve your estimates?

 Paper Plate Angles are a great way to get students to engage with angle terminology.
 This YouTube Video shows how to construct them.
 Numberless protractors are also a valuable resource: NumberlessProtractor180.pdf and NumberlessProtractor360.pdf.

 This investigation explores using different shapes as the hands of the clock.
 What things occur as the the hands move.